All In & The Hardest Thing: Plot

-All In
+"All In"

-The episode begins with a flashback of Anne, Sasha, and Marcy pulling a prank on their school with a K-pop puppy dance party, but they are all caught and sent to the principal's office.
+The episode begins with a flashback of Anne, Sasha, and Marcy pulling a prank on their school with a K-pop dance party, but they are all caught and sent to the principal's office.
 While Sasha and Marcy are let off the hook, Principal Murphy has a talk with Anne about letting her friends rope her into doing the prank.
 She asks Anne to write an essay about who she wants to be and what she wants to do with her life, then wishes her an early happy birthday.

-Back in the present, Anne, Sasha, Sprig, Polly, Hop Pop, Grime, Olivia, Yunan, Frobo, Joe Sparrow, and Domino 2 are held captive in Andrias' castle while he is about to invade Earth.
-They all manage to escape with help from Frobo and land safely in a pool.
-Andrias then announces his invasion plans to the people of Los Angeles and unleashes his robot army, along with two giant mind-controlled herons that Hop Pop recognizes as the ones who killed Sprig and Polly's parents.
+In the present, Anne, Sasha, Sprig, Polly, Hop Pop, Grime, Olivia, Yunan, Frobo, Joe Sparrow, and Domino 2 are in restraints in a big circle inside Andrias' castle while he is about to invade Earth.
+He then announces his invasion plans to the people of Los Angeles and unleashes his robot army, along with two giant mind-controlled herons.
+Anne and her friends all manage to escape with the help of Frobo and land safely in a swimming pool.
+Hop Pop recognizes the herons as the ones who killed Sprig and Polly's parents.
 Anne and her friends fight off the robots, but more arrive and surround them; they are rescued by Mr. X and Anne's parents, who are now FBI agents.
-They all regroup at the school, where Anne's parents supply some homemade Thai food and Polly upgrades Frobo with Earth tech from the school's metal shop.
+They all regroup at the school, where Anne's parents supply some homemade Thai food and Polly upgrades Frobo with technology from the school's metal shop.
 Meanwhile, in the Core's hive mind, Marcy meets Andrias' father King Aldrich, who creates a fantasy world for her to enjoy so she can be assimilated into the Core.